Thursday, March 15, 2018

 The Win-Win of Collaboration: Paving the Way for Positive Change

-Dr. Glenna McCollum, MPH, RDN, FAND, Past President of the Academy of Nutrition and Dietetics
+Dr. Glenna McCollum, DM, MPH, RDN, FAND, Past President of the Academy of Nutrition and Dietetics

 Everybody likes to WIN!
 But what does it mean to have a win-win?
 The win-win of this first collaborative meeting between DHCC and ANFP is forging new opportunities where the power of collaboration and the power of nutrition create new gains for the power of the team.
 Learning the important strategies of collaboration can help individuals, groups, and organizations like yours to pave a positive pathway towards rewarding change – one that can have exponential returns.
 In this ever-changing environment where critical nutrition and healthcare issues are impacting the team of the RDN, NDTR and CDM, CFPP, this session will provide the participant with tools and resources for using the economic/financial model of Cooperative Game Theory, the Triple Bottom Line, and the Win-Win strategy of collaboration.